Your landing page is one of the most important things in your sales funnel. You have to make sure it’s optimized to

 For this, you’ll have to pay attention to both your landing page design and copy.
 These two together place a key role in increasing your sale or subscribers.

-However, this article focuses only on the landing page design best practices.
+However, this article focuses only on the landing page design tips and best practices.

 The Do’s of The Landing Page Design

 The definition of an ideal landing page will vary depending on your industry.
 You’ll have to add and optimize different things according to your target audience.
-But here are few common things to consider for your landing page design:
+But here are a few common things to consider for your landing page design:

 1. Go Minimalistic